Introduction to Arithmetic Groups: Definition of arithmetic subgroups

-If $G$ is a subgroup of $\SL(\ell,\real)$, then the basic example of an arithmetic lattice is obtained by setting $\Gamma = G \cap \SL(\ell,\integer)$; that is, by taking the integer points of~$G$.
-However, in order for the integer points to form a lattice, $G$ needs to be well-placed with respect to $\SL(\ell,\integer)$.
+We are assuming that $G$ is a subgroup of $\SL(\ell,\real)$ \csee{standassump}, and we are interested in $\Gamma = G \cap \SL(\ell,\integer)$, the set of ``integer points'' of~$G$.
+However, in order for the integer points to form a lattice, $G$~needs to be well-placed with respect to $\SL(\ell,\integer)$.
 (If we replace $G$ by a conjugate under some terrible irrational matrix, perhaps $G \cap \SL(\ell,\integer)$ would become trivial \csee{conjnoZ}.)
-The following example is an elementary illustration of this idea.
+The following \lcnamecref{RnDefdQ<>Latt} is an elementary illustration of this idea.